 - Develop standard responses to the core questions, which can be used each time any commissioning authority uses a PAS 91

-- Ensure you have the data and supporting documents to hand to evidence your ability to deliver the service
+- Ensure you have the data and supporting documents to hand to evidence your ability to deliver the service and that the documentation is completed correctly.

 - Gain automatic exemption from certain sections, such as quality and health and safety if you hold relevant certifications

-- Be able to complete the pre-qualification stage more quickly and cost effectively, in turn opening up more opportunities
+- Be able to complete the pre-qualification stage more quickly and cost effectively, in turn opening up more opportunities.

 PAS 91 comprises of three core parts: